-The latest Premier League TV selections have been confirmed by, Amazon Prime, TNT and Sky Sports for December, January and February.
+The latest Premier League TV selections have been confirmed by TNT and Sky Sports for the next few months including March and April.

 However the deadline has come for a batch of TV picks to be made, so that clubs can inform match going supporters, who have to sort out tickets and travel arrangements.